Franklin Delano Roosevelt High School

-Theatre and music preparation program with courses in acting, movement, music theory, technical theatre and theatre history.
+Theatre and music preparation program with courses in acting, movement, music theory, technical theater and theater history.

-AP COURSES: Biology, Calculus, Chemistry, Chinese Language and Culture, English, European History, Statistics, United States History
+AP COURSES: AP Biology, AP Calculus, AP Chemistry, AP English, AP Statistics, AP US History

 EXTRACURRICULAR: Clubs: Art, Cheerleaders, Chess, Chinese Culture, Christian, Computer Service Squad, Debate Team, Drama, Environmentalist, FDR Theatre Guild, Film, Future Business Leaders of America, Hispanic, Anime, Intel, Jewish, Key, Math Team, Mock Trial, Multicultural, Muslim Student Association, My Generation, National Honor Society, Newspaper, Origami, Peer Mediation and Negotiation, Peer Tutoring, Robotics, Yearbook